-There is no universally optimum time to begin taking benefits.
-These decisions should be considered along with analysis of other retirement benefits, the gender, health, and ages of the beneficiary and spouse, and the possibility of changes to Social Security rules and income tax code.
+There is no universally optimal time to begin taking benefits.
+These decisions should be considered along with analysis of other retirement benefits, the gender, health, and ages of you and your spouse, and the possibility of changes to Social Security rules and the income tax code.
 Unfortunately, many retirees overlook the various options and strategies within their control and consequently fail to maximize their benefits.

 If you’re not sure what your best route is, seek the advice of a qualified tax and benefit counselor.
 The right strategy can add thousands of dollars to your retirement security.

 The Social Security program has been the subject of increasing political discussion over the past several years as the economy has failed to improve in certain areas and the national debt continues to climb.